sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

 bm_store_mode_t specifies how data is stored.
 You only need to focus on BM_STORE_1N.
 If you want to focus on the bottom layer and optimize performance, you need to focus on BM_STORE_2N and BM_STORE_4N.

-BM_STORE_1N is the default storage method for data types.
+BM_STORE_1N is the default storage method for all the data types.
 It indicates data is stored as normal.

 BM_STORE_2N is only used for BM_FLOAT16/BM_INT16/BM_UINT16.
 It indicates the data with two different batches and the same other dimension positions are placed in a 32-bit data space.
 For example, for a four-dimensional (n, c, h, w) tensor, (0, ci, hi, wi) data is placed in the lower 16 bits of 32 bits and (1, ci, hi, wi) is placed in the upper 16 bits.